SekouD/lyricsmaster/README.rst

 Features
 --------

-- Download Lyrics from LyricWiki, AzLyrics, Genius OHHLA and more.
+- Download Lyrics from LyricWiki, AzLyrics, Genius, OHHLA and more.
 - Download Lyrics Asynchronously.
 - Can make requests over Tor for anonymous downloading of songs.
 - Easily save the lyrics on your computer.